 A look at how written law privileged and legitimised private white interracial violence.

-A Degraded Caste of Society traces the origins of twenty-first-century cases of interracial violence, such as the February 2020 murder of Ahmaud Arbery, to the separate and unequal protection principles of the criminal law of enslavement in the southern United States.
-These principles, which were extended by antebellum appellate court opinions and statutes to the South’s free Black population, consigned Black people to what South Carolina justice John Belton O’Neall called a "degraded caste of society."
-Under these statutes and court decisions, O’Neall contended that free Blacks were "in no respect, on a perfect equality with the white man."
+A Degraded Caste of Society traces the origins of twenty-first-century cases of interracial violence to the separate and unequal protection principles of the criminal law of enslavement in the southern United States.
+Andrew T. Fede explains how antebellum appellate court opinions and statutes, when read in a context that includes newspaper articles and trial court and census records, extended this doctrine to the South’s free Black people, consigning them to what South Carolina justice John Belton O’Neall called “a degraded caste of society,” in which they were “in no respect, on a perfect equality with the white man.”

-This positive written law privileged and legitimized private white interracial violence, which became a badge of slavery that influenced the law in action even after the Constitution mandated the enforcement of the equal protection of the criminal law.
+This written law either criminalized Black insolence or privileged private white interracial violence, which became a badge of slavery that continued to influence the law in action, contrary to the Constitution’s mandate of equal protection of the criminal law.
 The U.S. Supreme Court enabled this denial of equal justice, as did Congress, which did not make all private white racially motivated violence a crime until 2009, when it adopted the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
-Andrew T. Fede’s historical analysis supports that law’s constitutionality, while suggesting why—during the Jim Crow era and beyond—the promise of equal protection of the criminal law was not realized.

 Erscheinungsdatum